-&lt;sup>14 Id. §§ 46(a), (b), and (f) (establishing the Commission's authority to gather information or investigate "organization, business, conduct, practices, and management of any person, partnership, or corporation engaged in or whose business affects commerce," to require the reporting of pertinent information from such entities, and to publish its findings, reports, and recommendations, both for Congress and for public use, respectively).
+&lt;sup>14 Id. at § 46(a), (b), and (f) (the authority to gather information or investigate "organization, business, conduct, practices, and management of any person, partnership, or corporation engaged in or whose business affects commerce," to require the reporting of pertinent information from such entities, and to publish its findings, reports, and recommendations, both for Congress and for public use, respectively).